osteele/ixlab/20-serial-1/README.md

 7. Add a `delay(100)` to the Arduino sketch.
 (This is `3a_send_variable_delay`.)
    Why does the circle in the Processing sketch flicker?
 How can this be fixed?
    (The answer is in `p3b_read_retain_and_draw`).

+### Processing to Arduino

+1. Upload `4_led_from_serial` and run `p4_mouse_button_to_serial`.
+Press the
+   mouse button over the canvas to light the LED.
+2. Upload `5_serial_to_servo` and run `p5_mouse_x_to_serial`.
+Move the mouse
+   left and right across the canvas to control the servo angle.
+Note the use of `map` in both the Arduino and the Processing sketch.
+Processing uses `map` to make a value in the range 0…255.
+The Arduino uses `map` to turn this value into a servo angle in the range 0…180.
+Questions: (1) Why not have Processing send `mouseX` directly?
+(2) Why not have Processing compute a value 0…180, instead of making the Arduino do this?